Thomas Abraham: Accomplishments

-Dr. Abraham, born, September 11, 1948, has been influential in the NRI/PIO movement over the last four decades.
+Dr. Abraham, born September 11, 1948, has been influential in the Non-Resident Indian/People of Indian Origin NRI/PIO movement over the last four decades.
 Dr. Abraham coined the word PIO (people of Indian origin) in 1989, when he put together the First Convention of People of Indian Origin in New York.
 Dr. Abraham initiated several NRI/PIO Indian community institutions in the last five decades, as follows: